ogamespec/dolwin-python/README.md

 This section contains examples of interaction with the emulator through python scripts.

 Dolwin contains a custom debug and service interface called JDI (Json Debug Interface).
-All scripts interact with the emulator through this interface.
+All scripts interact with the emulator through this interface (see jdi.py).

 JDI description: https://github.com/ogamespec/dolwin-docs/blob/master/EMU/JsonDebugInterface.md